open-component-model/ocm-website/content/docs/getting-started/getting-started-with-ocm.md

 }
 ```

 Notice that the output of the component version above contains the component descriptor as one of the `layers`.
 It can be identified by its content type, which is `application/vnd.ocm.software.component-descriptor.v2+yaml+tar`.
-In ths case, the component descriptor can be displayed with the following command:
+In this case, the component descriptor can be displayed with the following command:

 ```shell
 tar xvf ctf-hello-world/blobs/sha256.4f2080d8d41d2b52182f325f4f42d91e2581e3f2299f4f8631196801773ba869 -O - component-descriptor.yaml